AleksandarDzudzevic/TutoringWebApp/README.md

 Fig.15 shows the function used for the creation of the session tokens.
 This important implementation was inspired by using computational thinking and decomposing the problem of website safety.
 Even after implementing cookies, one could still redirect to a page without signing in beforehand.
 This is why I generalized the algorithm for creating JWT session tokens [^9] which in turn allowed me to set a requirement that a user is logged in before accessing any features of the website.
 This improved the security of the website and solved the previously decomposed problem of safety that the website had.

-In order to successfully develop this I needed to have the following things in my algorithm: The wraps function from functools module is used to preserve the original function's metadata (data containing information about certain data, in this case about the function).
+To successfully develop this I needed to have the following things in my algorithm: The wraps function from functools module is used to preserve the original function's metadata (data containing information about certain data, in this case about the function).
 After that the decorated function checks if a token is present in the user's session.
 If a token is present, the function attempts to decode it using the 'jwt.decode' function.
 If the token is invalid, the user is redirected to the login page.
 If the token is valid, the decorated function is called with the original arguments and keyword arguments using the 'f' function.
 For this, args is used to pass a variable number of non-keyword arguments to the decorated function and kwargs is used to pass a variable number of keyword arguments to the decorated function.

 ## Success Criteria 2: The tutoring platform will contain useful filter options such as search by tutor name and country and for posts subject, word search, and price range.
 ```.py